 Conceived as a survey exhibition, this is the artist's first opportunity to present significant works from 1995 to the present day in the UK.
 The exhibition will be on view at 6 Burlington Gardens from 1 October to 5 November and will coincide with both Frieze Art Fair and Asian Art in London.
 The opening week of the exhibition will feature a site-specific installation and interactive performance of Eating the City (2019), in which visitors are invited to consume the installation itself.

 For three decades, Song Dong has been at the forefront of Chinese contemporary art.
 Since graduating from art school in 1989, Song's artistic career has developed during a period of great political and social change in China, with modernisation changing the face of cities and the lives of their citizens.
 In response to this provocative atmosphere, Song Dong's art confronts notions of memory, impermanence, waste, consumerism and the urban environment.
 Simultaneously poetic and political, personal and global, his work explores the intricate connection between life and art.

 Same Bed Different Dreams refers to Song Dong's continual return to the same core ideas via a variety of methods.
 His practice embraces a wide range of media; performance, photography, video, sculpture, installation and calligraphy, often within a single work.
-Song's radical approach blurs the lines of past and present, fact and memory, humour and trauma.
+Song's radical approach blurs the lines between past and present, fact and memory, humour and trauma.

 In Broken Mirror (1999) and Crumpling Shanghai (2000), Song Dong uses video to capture the impermanent.
-Everyday street scenes in China unfolds, with passersby going about their business, only for their reflection in a mirror or their projection on a piece of paper to be smashed or crumpled by the hand of the artist.
-With these destructive acts, Song comments on the rampant industrial growth of the modern city; he is concerned with the fragility of things, of the fast-paced world that feels increasingly impossible to hold on to.
+Everyday street scenes in China unfolds, with passersby going about their business, only for their reflection in a mirror or their projection on a piece of paper, to be smashed or crumpled by the hand of the artist.
+With these destructive acts, Song comments on the rampant industrial growth of the modern city he is concerned with the fragility of things, of the fast-paced world that feels increasingly impossible to hold on to.
 Much like the rapid build and destruction of his edible cities, Song's video works and performance photographs such as Writing Time with Water Beijing (1995) seek to capture a fleeting moment in a world of constant change.

 Food is a shared experience for all, it sustains life while creating culture and ritual.
 Song Dong has turned to food as a medium and subject throughout his career, utilising its common nature to resonate with the broadest audience.
 Edible Penjing No.1 to 4 (2000), is a set of documentary photographs taken before the interactive performance of the same title, held at Gasworks, London in 2000.
 These images remain the only remnants of the edible sceneries after audience gluttonised them.
 In imitation of traditional painting and Penjing (bonsai) art in China, Song used basic foodstuffs such as salmon, chicken thighs, minced meat and broccoli to create four miniature landscapes, accompanied by calligraphic inscriptions intentionally written in crude brushstrokes.
-Non-Chinese speakers may assume are lines of elegant Chinese poetry, are in fact lists of ingredients and cooking methods used to create the artwork: 'three salmon heads, cooked in the microwave, and a little bit of skin, dotted with broccoli, pour on soy sauce; other seasonings, add to taste.'
+Non-Chinese speakers may assume these are lines of elegant Chinese poetry, in fact a list of ingredients and cooking methods used to create the artwork: 'three salmon heads, cooked in a microwave, and a little bit of skin, embellished with green cauliflower, pour on soy sauce; other seasonings, add to taste.'

 Song Dong is currently included in The Allure of Matter: Material Art from China, an exhibition presented at LACMA until 5 January 2020.
 His work will be included in the Borderless Architectural Season staged at Fei Art Museum, Guangzhou, Guangdong, China, and in The Way of Chopsticks, at Chambers Fine Art Beijing at Shanghai Urban Space Art Season 2019.